Most business owners come to me wanting a simple answer to this question.

 Ongoing Management

-- Adjust based on data
+- Adjust and modify based on data and results

-- Optimize regularly
+- Optimize frequently and expertly

-When it Comes Down To it
+When it Comes Down To it: The Choice Between SEO and Google Ads

 - Business goals